Japan's PM Suga heads to US with China on his mind | DW | 15.04.2021

 "The rhetoric has been there from Biden, that he will be tough, but not everyone trusts that rhetoric," he noted, pointing out that the administration of Bill Clinton started out in 1993 being "harsh" on Beijing, "but ended up being very close to China in the end."

-Tokyo has a long memory and will hope that another Democrat president will not follow a similar path.
+Tokyo has a long memory and will hope that another Democrat in the White House will not follow a similar path.